-If you drop a module or withdraw this can greatly affect the amount of Financial Aid you have been awarded.
-Financial aid funds that have been credited to your account may have to be returned to the state or federal agency that provided the funding.
-This may leave you owing a balance to Bethel University that you are obligated to pay.
+If a student drops a module or withdraw this can greatly affect the amount of Financial Aid they have been awarded.
+Financial aid funds that have been credited to their account may have to be returned to the state or federal agency that provided the funding.
+This may leave the student owing a balance to Bethel University that they are obligated to pay.

-Bethel University recommends before dropping any course, contact the Financial Aid Office for your program of study first to see how it will affect your account.
-Below is the information we are required to provide you concerning dropping a module or withdrawing.
+Bethel University recommends before dropping any course, contact the Financial Aid Office for the student's program of study first determining how it will affect their account.
+Below is the information we are required to provide a student concerning dropping a module or withdrawing.